 - How activity differs across platforms

 You can access all of the main reports from this screen.

 Although you can’t see this in the demo site for GA4 because it doesn’t give us permission to edit it, in your own GA4 properties you should have the ability to customise any of the reports in the Reports section.

-To do this, click on the pen icon on the top-right of any of the reports screens.
+To do this, click on the pencil icon on the top-right of any of the Reports screens.

 - Audience segments

 - What events and conversions are taking place

 Audience segments, for example, could tell you which users have viewed two or more pages or which users viewed a particular product or campaign before making a purchase.
 The information you see in these reports will depend on how you have set up your audiences, events and conversions.

 Audiences enable you to segment users in ways that are important to your business.
 GA4 automatically creates audience groups for All users and Purchasers.